The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Training Details

 \section{Training Details}

 We share all the details of the training here, including all hyperparameters used in training and all details on the network architectures and how we tuned them.
-In general, we have tuned many aspects of our policy to arrive at the strongest agents we could for our experiments, see below.
-Finally, the number of parameters per model is shown in \autoref{tab:numberOfParameters}.
+In general, we tuned many aspects of our policy to arrive at the strongest agents we could for our experiments, see below.
 We took extra care in making these equal to make our results comparable.